 Your goal as a VA should be that your clients have more work and more money and that they are successful.
-We as VA’s need to put in our all to ensure our clients success.
+We as VAs need to put in our all to ensure our clients’ success.

 I came up with a list of 6 qualities that I feel are important for a Virtual Assistant to have in order to have a successful Virtual Assistant business.

 - Be disciplined.
 This is probably the greatest need/trait/quality you will need to ensure your success as a virtual assistant.
 You will be spending a lot of time alone and will, more than likely, only be working remotely.
-You have to be disciplines to be able to set a schedule or routine and stick with it so that you are successful.
+You have to be disciplined to be able to set a schedule or routine and stick with it so that you are successful.
 There are more distractions than people realize when they are just starting their VA business.

 - Be reliable.
-A client should never have to be chasing after you trying to find out what the status is on the work you are doing for them.
+A client should never have to be chasing after you trying to find out what the status is of the work you are doing for them.
 Be professional.
 Follow up with statuses often and reply to emails or messages as they are sent.

 - Have good communication skills.
 It is so important to be clear and concise in your communication with your clients or potential clients.
 Be as detailed as possible when you are sending emails or messages.
 If you need to, ask for deadlines or what they need for you to work on.